dlittle42/dlittle42.github.io/_posts/2016-09-15-werewolf-yourself.md

 layout: post
 title: Werewolf Yourself
 tags: [app]
+categories: [new, classic]
+excerpt: A Facebook application for ABC Family which allowed you to make your picture into a werewolf and send to your friends.

-images:
+images: [

-  - url: /images/portfolio620/werewolf.png
-    alt:
-    title:

-  - url: /images/portfolio620/werewolf02.png
-    alt:
-    title:
+	werewolf.png,
+	werewolf02.png
+]

 ---

-A Facebook application for ABC Family which allowed you to make your picture into a werewolf and send to your friends.

 - Creative Direction
 - User Experience